gg4u/XDiscovery-Web/README.md

 ## Front End Notes

-To run the frontend, execute `grunt server` in the `frontend` directory
+To run the frontend standalone, execute `grunt server` in the `frontend` directory